iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 NOTE: This function should only be used by experts, as the sucker might be damaged by wrong commands

 The robot distinguishes between the commands in methods (methods) and parameters (params) which serve to specify the methods.
-Under the object "mihome-vacuum.X.control.X_send_command" you can send your own commands to the robot.
+Under the object `mihome-vacuum.X.control.X_send_command` you can send your own commands to the robot.
 The object structure must look as follows: method; [params]

-Under the object "mihome-vacuum.X.control.X_get_response", the response is entered by the robot after sending.
+Under the object `mihome-vacuum.X.control.X_get_response`, the response is entered by the robot after sending.
 If parameters were queried, they appear here in the JSON format.
 If only one command was sent, the robot responds only with "0".

 The following methods and parameters are supported: